sumeetdas/fuml/README.md

     * Map pairs are represented as `<key> => <value>`
     * Pairs are modeled as tuples, hence the data type above for each pair is (string * int)

-* Difference between a map of key-value (KV) pairs and an array of KV pairs is that in a map, duplicate keys are not allowed.
+* Difference between a map of key-value (KV) pairs and an list of KV pairs is that in a map, duplicate keys are not allowed.
 Thus, the following should throw an error:
     ```fuml
     'Thousand' => 1_000
     'Thousand' => 1_000_000